Zack-John/odin-recipes/README.md

 # odin-recipes

-This repo is a small recipe website, built as part of The Odin Project.
+This repo contains a small recipe website I built to learn the basics of HTML and CSS; built as part of The Odin Project.

-Once complete, it will demonstrate my grasp of basic HTML and CSS fundementals.